-After Trump declared victory against ISIS, the military decided to hide the strikes that are still happening
+After Trump declared victory against ISIS, the Pentagon decided to hide the strikes that are still happening

 “That unfortunately does not match reality,” Chris Woods, founder of the nonprofit Airwars, which tracks civilian deaths in Syria, Iraq, and Libya, told Mother Jones.
 “We are seeing a high number of strikes, relatively speaking.”

 The reports are the best official acknowledgement of coalition strikes.
 In addition, nongovernmental organizations and humanitarian groups rely on locational information from them to cross-check on-the-ground estimates of civilian casualties.
-“This new policy further obfuscates the Trump administration’s already cloudy reporting on civilians it kills,” Letta Taylor, a senior researcher at Human Rights Watch, said in a statement.
+“This new policy further obfuscates the Trump administration’s already cloudy reporting on civilians it kills,” Letta Tayler, a senior researcher at Human Rights Watch, said in a statement.
 “It’s hard not to construe this information rollback as a deliberate attempt to evade scrutiny and, ultimately, responsibility for potentially unlawful killings.”

 Even though ISIS has lost 99 percent of the territory it once occupied in Syria, the terrorist organization retains thousands of fighters and is reverting to its guerrilla roots, a shift that means ISIS continues to remain a serious geopolitical threat, according to US officials as high-ranking as Gen. Joseph Dunford, chairman of the joint chiefs of staff.
 On December 6, he argued that a lasting US military presence in the region is needed to eradicate remaining militants.
 Less than two weeks later, President Donald Trump abruptly rejected that view, when he announced the withdrawal of roughly 2,000 American troops from Syria, citing the apparent defeat of ISIS.
 (Trump might have done well to consult the coalition’s own data that said forces attacked 666 ISIS tactical units in Syria during the final two weeks of December.)